Prim–Read theory: Prim–Read

 Kent learned that two researchers at Bell Labs had considered this exact issue in a 1957 paper.
 Robert Prim and Thornton Read solved the problem by developing a simple mathematical formula that maximized the damage reduction in terms of any given expenditure on the defense.
 Prim visited Kent at the Pentagon to explain the idea, which was extremely simple in conceptual terms.

 The basic idea was a reflection of the targeting priorities the Soviets would use.
 Against "soft targets" like cities, a single warhead will effectively destroy it, so launching additional warheads at the same target will not cause a corresponding doubling of damage inflicted.
 However, the missiles have a certain probability of successfully reaching the target and detonating, the probability of kill, or P_{k}.
 If the P_{k} is 50%, for instance, the Soviets will want to launch more than one ICBM at a target to increase the chances of destroying it.
-Two warheads improve this to 75%, and three to 87.5%, but in that case, if the first one does work the following two are wasted.
+Two warheads improve this to 75%, and three to 87.5%.
+However, in the case that the first one does work the following two are wasted, and would be better spent on other targets.
 They have to balance the desire to guarantee destruction of certain targets with the knowledge that other targets would then be skipped entirely.

 The Prim–Read concept used the same basic logic but applied it to the chance of successfully destroying an enemy missile.
 For instance, if a city is expecting to be attacked by two warheads, then its chance of being destroyed is 75%.
 Assigning a single interceptor to defend that city means one of the two warheads will be shot down 50% of the time.
 This means the chance of not getting hit is now 50%, a 25% improvement.
 Critically, adding a second interceptor means a 50% of hitting either, a 75% chance of hitting both.
 The chance you hit the one that would go off is 50-50, so now the chance the target does not get hit is 62.5%.
 Thus, adding the second interceptor only improves the survival rate by 12.5%.

-The key point here is that instead of applying the second interceptor to improve the survival rate of that target 12.5%, it might be better to instead put that interceptor over some other target that formerly had no protection, and improve its survival rate by 50%.
+The key point is that instead of applying the second interceptor to improve the survival rate of that target 12.5%, it might be better to instead put that interceptor over some other target that formerly had no protection, and improve its survival rate by 50%.
 Of course, this requires one to put a value of some sort on the targets so one can calculate if 50% of one target is worth more than 12.5% of another.